 Weight Loss

-The reason for this is two-fold.
-Firstly, any exercise that engages the lower body muscles typically burns the most calories.
+Firstly, any exercise that engages the glutes – the body’s largest muscle group – typically burns the most calories.

 Another reason the Stairmaster is an efficient calorie burner is that when using it, our heart rate very quickly elevates into the fat-burning range.
 It’s estimated that during every 20-minute session, your pulse will be beating fast for around nineteen minutes.